-Choosing a fine art paper for digital prints can be confusing if you’re not already familiar with them, and vague marketing descriptions like sensual, velvety or prestigious don’t help very much.
-So this page aims to provide an overview of the most important properties of the papers and why you may choose one paper over another.
+Choosing a fine art paper for digital prints can be confusing if you’re not already familiar with the papers, and vague marketing descriptions like sensual, velvety or prestigious don’t help very much.
+So this page aims to provide an overview of the most important properties and why you may choose one paper over another.

-The screen you’re viewing now can only provide a rough imitation, papers in the hand become real, the textures come alive and they take on weight.
-Prints are a multi dimensional experience, unlike images displayed on a screen.
+Unlike images displayed on a screen, papers in the hand become real, the surfaces come alive and they take on weight.
+Prints may be a two dimensional representation, but they are a multi dimensional experience.

-By nature, fine art papers are of high quality, they have a high archival life and strong visual properties.
-Many of todays fine art printing papers are variations of the art papers which have been used by artists for hundreds of years, and others were born in the darkroom era of the last century.
+Many of todays fine art printing papers are variations of art papers which have been used by artists for hundreds of years, and others were born in the darkroom era of the last century.

 Some fine art papers are extremely versatile, and well suited to a range of images, while others are more appropriate for a specific type of image.
 At times paper choice is simply a personal preference, and at others, the paper chooses the image.

-Below are some examples to demonstrate the key differences.
-Most are made by Canson because I have them on hand, but the principles apply to other brands as well.
+Most of the examples below are made by Canson because I have them on hand, but the principles apply to other brands as well.

 Canson Platine Fibre Rag (coated)